Rent in advance

-The Renters’ Rights Bill introduces new limitations on how much rent can be requested or accepted in advance.
+The Renters’ Rights Act introduces new limitations on how much rent can be requested or accepted in advance.

 The measure is designed to prevent rent bidding and make the process of finding a rental property fairer for prospective tenants.
 While landlords can still ask for rent upfront, the legislation ensures that this practice remains fair and proportionate.